-The MELISA organisation is dedicated to the science of metal allergy and its diagnosis when treating chronic diseases such as chronic fatigue syndrome (CFS or ME), multiple sclerosis (MS) or other autoimmune and allergic diseases.
+The MELISA organisation is dedicated to the science of metal allergy and its diagnosis when treating chronic diseases such as chronic fatigue syndrome, multiple sclerosis or other autoimmune and allergic diseases.

 The MELISA test, a modification of the LTT test, started to take shape when Dr Vera Stejskal, a toxicologist at Astra Pharmaceuticals in Södertälje, Sweden, was asked to develop a test for the diagnosis of drug allergy among workers in their pharmaceutical factories.
 In 1990, a colleague of Dr Stejskal, dermatologist Dr Margit Forsbeck, expressed a wish to try the test on patients who claimed that their symptoms were caused by their amalgam fillings.
 At that time, many patients came to Dr Forsbeck with oral problems – burning, itching and lichenoid reactions – and claimed that they suffered from “oral galvanism” or “amalgam poisoning”.